Future-Jim/thrive-take-home/README.md

 - ArgoCD and Grafana are not accessible via ingress.
 We could make them accessible over ingress too.
 - We could automate the manual update of hardcoded variables in the steps above (its error prone and annoying)
 - The gh-pat secret was originally necessary because the repo was private.
 I made the repo public but kept part of the secret for the sake of demonstrating how to use secrets.
+- Create backend configs for providers instead of manually updating them
 - Due a busy schedule, I didn't have time to prepare the alerts via email/slack